llamaxyz/llama/docs/policies.md

 ### Creating New Roles

 When roles are created, a description is provided.
-This description serves as the plaintext mapping from description to role ID, and provides semantic meaning to an otherwise meaningless unsigned integer.
+This description serves as the plaintext mapping from description to role ID and provides semantic meaning to an otherwise meaningless unsigned integer.
-The `initializeRole` method on the `LlamaPolicy` contract is used to instantiate a new role, and it takes an argument called description that is a [UDVT](https://docs.soliditylang.org/en/v0.8.19/types.html#user-defined-value-types) `RoleDescription` which under the hood is just a `bytes32` value.
+The `initializeRole` method on the `LlamaPolicy` contract is used to instantiate a new role.
+It takes an argument called description that is a [UDVT](https://docs.soliditylang.org/en/v0.8.19/types.html#user-defined-value-types) `RoleDescription` which under the hood is just a `bytes32` value.

 ### Editing Existing Roles